jcklpe/common-wp-theme/README.md

 This theme uses a gulp build system.

-To build the theme you just need to install the package manager [npm](https://www.npmjs.com/) and run `npm install` in the theme root folder then run `gulp build` to build a new version of the `build` files.
+To build the theme you just need to install the package manager [npm](https://www.npmjs.com/) and run `npm install` in the theme root folder then run `gulp` to build a new version of the `build` files.

-You can also use the command `gulp watch` to watch the `src` folder for any changes to the files as you work so that it can seamlessly build new versions of the build files in the background.
+You can also use the command `gulp dev` to watch the `src` folder for any changes to the files as you work so that it can seamlessly build new versions of the build files in the background.
+Browsersync is included so when you first dev it will open up a proxy server in your default browser which will reload the page every time there is a new build.

 ## TODO: